dragons-rage/docker/goodsync/README.md

 Uses ubuntu-core and s6-overlay to run the goodsync.

+WARNING: This does not do well as a swarm service or without a --name set on a container.
+It will randomly generate a hostname and googsync's licensing server will treat it as a new computer.
+This will either not assign a license or use unecessary.
+There may be ways around this by passing a HOSTNAME environment variable in the run script.
+This fix is not in this implementation yet as we have not tested it.

+Versioning is based on my build version and not the goodsync version.
+This is on the todo list.

 A username and password is required and must be set during first run.
 Secrets must be set in the docker swarm to use them.